 Marriage Staff Meeting: Roadblocks to Closeness

-- A second road-block to closeness is self-centeredness.
-You may be self-centered if you tend to have your own agenda that is centered on your desires and your goals.
+- A second road-block to closeness is SELFISHNESS.
+You may be self-centered if you tend to have your own agenda; it is centered primarily on your desires and your goals.
 You might be self-centered if you often demand, control or manipulate in order to get your way.
 You might have a tendency to talk more than you listen, take more than you give.
 You may be self-centered if you are frequently disappointed when others don’t notice or feel that others always let you down.

-- Self-condemnation is a final road-block to close relationships.
+- SELF-CONDEMNATION is a final road-block to close relationships.
 You may struggle with self-condemnation if you have a difficult time receiving care from your partner.
 You may often feel unworthy of or undeserving of your partner’s love.
 You may be experiencing condemnation if you seem to take everything as a personal attack or accusation.
-Or you might even have a tendency to apologize too much or too often for things that are beyond your control.
-You might be self-condemning if you seem to reject your spouse’s love–even when they express it freely.
+Or, you might even have a tendency to apologize too much, or apologize often for things that are beyond your control.
+You might be self-condemning if you seem to reject your spouse’s love – even when they express it freely.

 Discuss your answers to the following:

-- How did my family-of-origin possibly contribute to this obstacle in me?
+5. I think my family-of-origin possibly contributed to this obstacle in me by…

 Now Do the Book!

 Do the Scripture passage: James 5:16

 Admit your faults to one another and pray for each other so that you may be healed.